datacarpentry/semester-biology/exercises/Debugging-fix-the-code-1-Python.md

 another student, Gregory Goyle, to help her modify your code so that it did something a bit different than the original code.
-The new code was intended to include more size classes and to output the average GC content for each size class to a CSV file rather than the individual level data.
+The new code was intended to include more size classes and to output the average GC content for each size class to a `csv` file rather than the individual level data.
 Unfortunately Greg hasn't learned an important lesson about programming, that it's [almost always better to work with existing code than to try to rewrite it from scratch](http://www.joelonsoftware.com/articles/fog0000000069.html), so he figured it would be easier to just start over than to try to understand